huggingface/huggingface_hub/docs/source/en/quick-start.md

 >>> login()
 ```

-You can only be logged into one account at a time.
-Logging into a new account will automatically log you out of the previous one.
-To determine your currently active account, simply run the huggingface-cli whoami command.
+You can only be logged in to one account at a time.
+Logging in to a new account will automatically log you out of the previous one.
+To determine your currently active account, simply run the `huggingface-cli whoami` command.

 <Tip warning={true}>

-Once you are logged in, all requests to the Hub -even methods that don't necessarily require authentication- will use your access token by default.
-If you want to disable implicit use of your token, you should set `HF_HUB_DISABLE_IMPLICIT_TOKEN=1` as environment variable (see [reference](../package_reference/environment_variables#hfhubdisableimplicittoken)).
+Once logged in, all requests to the Hub - even methods that don't necessarily require authentication - will use your access token by default.
+If you want to disable the implicit use of your token, you should set `HF_HUB_DISABLE_IMPLICIT_TOKEN=1` as an environment variable (see [reference](../package_reference/environment_variables#hfhubdisableimplicittoken)).

 </Tip>

 ### Environment variable

-Another possibility to authenticate is to set the environment variable `HF_TOKEN` with your access token.
-This is especially useful in Spaces where you can set `HF_TOKEN` as a [Space secret](https://huggingface.co/docs/hub/spaces-overview#managing-secrets).
+The environment variable `HF_TOKEN` can also be used to authenticate yourself.
+This is especially useful in a Space where you can set `HF_TOKEN` as a [Space secret](https://huggingface.co/docs/hub/spaces-overview#managing-secrets).

 <Tip>

-**NEW:** Google Colaboratory let you [define private keys](https://twitter.com/GoogleColab/status/1719798406195867814) for your notebooks.
+**NEW:** Google Colaboratory lets you define [private keys](https://twitter.com/GoogleColab/status/1719798406195867814) for your notebooks.
 Define a `HF_TOKEN` secret to be automatically authenticated!

 </Tip>

 Authentication via an environment variable or a secret has priority over the token stored on your machine.

-### Programmatically
+### Method parameters

 Finally, it is also possible to authenticate programmatically by passing your token to any method that accepts `token` as parameter.
 This is usually discouraged except in an environment where you don't want to store your token permanently or if you need to handle several tokens at once.

 <Tip warning={true}>

-Please be careful when passing tokens as parameter.
+Please be careful when passing tokens as a parameter.
 It is always best practice to load the token from a secure vault instead of hardcoding it in your codebase or notebook.
-Hardcoded tokens present a major risk of leak if you share your code inadvertently.
+Hardcoded tokens present a major leak risk if you share your code inadvertently.

 </Tip>